PavlidisLab/rdp/docs/customization.md

 You can use suffixed like `messages_en_CA.properties` for region-specific localization.

-Note that `application-prod.properties` is also used for messages for backward compatibility.
+Note that `application-prod.properties` and `login.properties` are also used for messages for backward compatibility.
 New and existing messages should be moved to `messages.properties`.

 ## FAQ